guardicode/guardi-k8s-orch/README.md

 The following details should be used for configuring this cluster's K8s Orchestration in Akamai Guardicore:

-Server IP Address and port:
+Server IP Address / FQDN and port:
 IP Address: api.ocp4....com Port: 6443

 Service Account Token (copy/paste):